locationtech/geomesa/docs/user/accumulo/commandline.rst

 and the ID index when used with ``--z3-feature-ids``.
 Other indices will typically be compacted in full, as they are not partitioned by date.

-This command is particularly useful when using :ref:`ageoff_accumulo`, to ensure that expired rows are physically deleted from disk.
+This command is particularly useful when using :ref:`accumulo_feature_expiry`, to ensure that expired rows are physically deleted from disk.
 In this scenario, the ``--from`` parameter should be set to the age-off period, and the ``--duration`` parameter should be set based on how often compactions are run.
 The intent is to only compact the data that may have aged-off since the last compaction.
 Note that the time periods align with attribute-based age-off; ingest time age-off may need a time buffer, assuming some relationship between ingest time and the default date attribute.